 But then I met Ryosuke.
 We knew each other a couple months before we started dating; less than a month after we made our relationship “Facebook Official,” he unofficially proposed and we started planning our lives together.
 Despite the fact we have been married for a while now, we’re still finding new things out about each other each month.

-For a window into married life as the foreign wife of a Japanese husband, I recommend Wendy Tokunaga’s book, Marriage in Translation: Foreign Wife, Japanese Husband
+For a window into married life as the foreign wife of a Japanese husband, I highly recommend the autobiographical comic book I wrote (about my life in Tokyo): My Japanese Husband Thinks I’m Crazy: The Comic Book

 But the more we learn about each other, the more we learn we are inherently and culturally different.
 My dad always told me to marry someone with a very high ability to “change” or adapt to a new environment; both Ryosuke and I have done a great deal of changing for each other.
 But we’ve also done a lot of learning.